When teaching, I often get asked: “is it really that important to preheat my oven?” My answer is a resounding “Yes” Preheating is really important.

 Good methods will ask you to preheat your oven at the right time.
 Some recipes have lengthy processes so they shouldn’t ask you to set your oven in the first step.
 For example yeast goods.
 So it would be silly to put it up front.
 And on the other hand, if you’ve got a recipe for a cake batter that has only a few simple ingredients mixed in a bowl and it takes you 5 minutes to prepare it, make sure you’ve taken this into account.
 Have I said this before “The first step to making any recipe is to read the whole recipe first.”

 How accurate is your oven?

 And what about oven accuracy, a lot of home ovens are a bit off.
-Don’t panic it’s an easy fix.
-You can grab an oven temperature gauge for around $6 from most supermarkets.
-We have some at the cooking school as well but if you’re not nearby just grab one next time your out.
+I had one that was 70°c out at the top end.
+Got that fixed straight away.
+Don’t panic it’s easy to find out if yours is out.
+All you need is one of these little temperature gauges.
+They’re usually between $6 and $10 so well worth the investment.
+We have some at the cooking school, but if you’re not nearby, check them out here.
 The beauty of having a small temperature gauge like this one is that you can move it around.
 See what temperature it is from front to back and side to side.
-Or if Bake a lot and you’ll soon work out where the hot and cold spots are.
+If you bake a lot or want to bake more this tool is invaluable.

 So next time you go to bake, make sure you turn on your oven before you do anything else to give it enough time to preheat!